|

 Southwest Airlines baggage policy for infants and children:

-Southwest stroller and car seat policy: Southwest allows strollers and car seats to be checked for free (including a gate-checked stroller or car seat).
+Southwest stroller and car seat policy: Southwest allows strollers and car seats to be checked for free, whether you check them at the ticket counter or gate check your gears.

 Baggage for lap-held babies: Lap-held infants flying for free on Southwest are not entitled to a free checked bag.
-Though as mentioned above, checked travel strollers and car seats or other child restraint devices do fly free with this airline.
+Though as mentioned above, travel strollers and car seats or other child restraint devices can be checked for no fee.

 For more information, follow this link for details about flying Southwest with a baby or toddler.